 Quick-Glia™ Microglia – Human iPSC-Derived Microglia (Healthy Donor)

-Quick-Glia™ Microglia – Human iPSC-Derived Microglia provide a consistent, biologically relevant model for studying neuronal function and disease.
-These cryopreserved, ready-to-use glial cells offer reproducibility for drug discovery, toxicity screening, and neurodegenerative disease research.
-Differentiated with our proprietary, footprint-free transcription factor-based technology, they mature rapidly and deliver robust performance.
+Quick-Glia™ human iPSC-derived microglia are off-the-shelf microglia that provide a consistent, biologically relevant in vitro model for studying human microglial biology and disease.
+These cryopreserved, ready-to-use iPSC-derived microglia mature rapidly and deliver reproducible performance for drug discovery, toxicity screening, and neurodegenerative disease research.

 Advantages of iPSC-Derived Microglia